madebyshape/craft-cms/README.md

 - Servd
     - Setup to be used with Servd hosting platform
     - Enabled for using static caching
+- Craft Cloud
+    - Setup to be used with Craft Cloud hosting provider
+    - Enabled for using artifacts with Vite JS and Imager X
 - Caching
     - Uses Blitz to handle server caching and warming